2020 ENTRIES NOW OPEN!

-Starting and finishing in the medieval town of Rye, the single-lap route winds its way through ancient woodland, orchards and farmland on trails, footpaths and quiet country lanes, linking the Norman churches of Rye, Iden, Beckley, Northiam and Peasmarsh – a true steeplechase!
+The Rye Ancient Trails is back for a third year on Sunday, September 13th 2020.
+This scenic and challenging 30km multi-terrain race starts and finishes in the medieval town of Rye, East Sussex.
+The single-lap route winds its way through ancient woodland, orchards and farmland on trails, footpaths and quiet country lanes, linking the Norman churches of Rye, Iden, Beckley, Northiam and Peasmarsh – a true steeplechase!

-‘The course is the perfect blend of beauty and brawn’
+“The course is the perfect blend of beauty and brawn.”